upkie/vulp/README.md

 <img src="https://user-images.githubusercontent.com/1189580/170533494-840dcf5e-5529-4211-9e80-65fb715a8392.svg" width="500" align="right">

 Vulp binaries, called _spines_, talk to Python programs, called _agents_, in a standard action-observation loop.
 Simultaneously, they talk to actuators or simulator threads so that this loop does what we think it does.
-In its simplest form, the ``action`` dictionary is a list of actuator commands that the spine merely forwards while collecting actuator readings in the ``observation`` dictionary.
-But Vulp provides an API of controller/observer pipelines to grow spines that handle more high-level objects.
-For example, a spine could have a model predictive controller in its pipeline reading targets from ``action``, or a multi-contact state estimator writing to ``observation``.
+In its simplest form, the ``action`` dictionary is a list of actuator commands that the spine merely forwards it while collecting actuator readings in the ``observation`` dictionary.
+But Vulp provides a pipeline API to plug additional controllers (for higher-level actions) and observers (for richer observations).
+For example, a spine can run an inverse kinematics controller that reads task targets from ``action``, or a ground-contact state estimator that writes additional entries to ``observation``.

 ### Try it out!